 - 1. Full Legal Name.
-Provide the name of the family member, as shown on their birth certificate, passport, or other legal document.
+Provide the name of the family member, as shown on his or her birth certificate or legal change of name document.
 If the person has two last names, include both and use a hyphen (-) between the names, if appropriate.
 Type or print the person's last, first, and middle names in each appropriate field. - 2.
 Other Names Used.
 Provide all the names you have used, including aliases, maiden name, and nicknames, etc. - 3.
 U.S. Physical Address or Intended U.S. Physical Address.
-Give their intended physical street address.
+Give his or her intended physical street address.
 This must include a street number and name or a rural route number.
 Do not put a post office box (PO Box) number here. - 4.
 Safe U.S. Mailing Address.
-If your relative does not feel secure in receiving correspondence regarding this application at their home address, you may provide a "safe mailing address" in this space.
-This address may be a post office box, the address of a friend, your/their attorney, a community-based organization, or any other address where they can safely and punctually receive mail.

-- 5. Alien Registration Number (A-Number) (if any).
+If your relative does not feel secure in receiving correspondence regarding this application at his or her home address, you may provide a "safe mailing address" in this space.
+This address may be a post office box, the address of a friend, your/his or her attorney, a community-based organization, or any other address where he or she can safely and punctually receive mail. - 5.
+Alien Registration Number (A-Number) (if any).
 Provide your A-Number.
 We use your A-Number to identify your immigration records.
 It begins with an "A" and can be found on correspondence you have received from the Department of Homeland Security (DHS) or USCIS.
 If you do not have an A-Number, type or print "N/A." - 6.
-U.S. Social Security Number.
-If your relative does not have a U.S. Social Security Number, please leave this blank. - 7.
-Gender.
-Indicate how your relative identifies.
-Based on your selection, a gender of "M" (male), "F" (female), or "X" (another gender identity) will be reflected on their secure documents if their application is approved. - 8.
-Marital Status.
-Select the appropriate box for their marital status. - 9.
+U.S. Social Security Number (if any).
+Provide your U.S. Social Security number.
+If you do not have a U.S. Social Security number, type or print "N/A." - 7.
+Gender or Sex and Marital Status.
+Select the appropriate box for each. - 8.
 Date of Birth.
-Provide eight numbers to show their date of birth (example: May 1, 1979, should be written 05/01/1979). - 10.
+Provide eight numbers to show his or her date of birth (example: May 1, 1979, should be written 05/01/1979). - 9.
 Place of Birth.
-Provide the name of the country where they were born.
-Include the city or town, state or province, and country.11. - 11.
+Provide the name of the country where he or she was born.
+Include the city or town, state or province, and country. - 10.
 Country of Citizenship or Nationality.
-Provide the name of the country where they are a citizen or national.
-This is not necessarily the country where they were born.
-If you do not have citizenship in any country, type or print "stateless" and provide an explanation in Part 8.
-Additional Information. - 12.
+Provide the name of the country where he or she is a citizen and/or national.
+This is not necessarily the country where you were born.
+If you do not have citizenship in any country, type or print "stateless" and provide an explanation in Part 9.
+Additional Information. - 11.
 Passport.
-Give the number of the passport used to enter the United States, if applicable and if known.
-Give the location where their passport was issued.
-Give the date when their passport was issued, even if the passport is currently expired.
-If the passport they used to enter the United States is not available, include an explanation on Part 8. - 13.
-Last Entry Into the United States.
-If your relative is currently in the United States, give the date and place where they last entered the United States, regardless of whether that entry was legal or illegal. - 14.
+Give the number of the passport used to enter the United States.
+Give the location where his or her passport was issued.
+Give the date when his or her passport was issued, even if the passport is currently expired.
+If the passport you used to enter the United States is not available, include an explanation in Part 9.

+- 12. Last Entry Into the United States.
+If your relative is currently in the United States, give the date and place where he or she last entered the United States, regardless of whether that entry was legal or illegal. - 13.
 Form I-94, Arrival/Departure Record.
 If U.S. Customs and Border Protection (CBP) or USCIS issued you a Form I-94, Arrival/Departure Record, provide your Form I-94 number and date that your authorized period of stay expires or expired (as shown on your Form I-94).
 The Form I-94 number also is known as the Departure Number on some versions of Form I-94.